labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/en/step2.md

 # Opening and Reading the File

-In this step, we will learn how to open and read a file in Python.
+In this step, we're going to learn how to open and read a file in Python.
+File input/output (I/O) is a fundamental concept in programming.
+It allows your program to interact with external files, like text files, CSV files, and more.
+In Python, one of the most common ways to work with files is by using the `open()` function.

-In Python, you can open a file using the `open()` function.
-This function takes two arguments - the name of the file and the mode in which to open the file.
-For reading a file, we use the mode 'r'.
+The `open()` function is used to open a file in Python.
+It takes two important arguments.
+The first argument is the name of the file you want to open.
+The second argument is the mode in which you want to open the file.
+When you want to read a file, you use the mode 'r'.
+This tells Python that you only want to read the contents of the file and not make any changes to it.

-Let's add code to `pcost.py` to open and read the `portfolio.dat` file.
-Open the file in the editor and add the following code:
+Now, let's add some code to the `pcost.py` file to open and read the `portfolio.dat` file.
+Open the `pcost.py` file in your code editor and add the following code:

 ```python
 # pcost.py